-- 1. Try to define regional weaknesses and threats for future regional development. - 2.
-Try to define tools (standards, regulation, incentives) to overcome problems and achieve objectives. - Persistent high level of unemployment and marginalisation - One-sidedness of economic life (in particular within growth areas) - Disruption of co-operation and isolation - Distorted regional policy intra-regional development disparities and competition - Depopulation of the country-side and ageing of population - Environmental problems and catastrophes
+1. Try to define regional weaknesses and threats for future

+2. Try to define tools (standards, regulation, incentives) to overcome problems and achieve objectives.

+- Persistent high level of unemployment and marginalisation

+- One-sidedness of economic life (in particular within growth

+- areas)

+- Disruption of co-operation and isolation

+- Distorted regional policy

+- Depopulation of the country-side and ageing of population

+- Environmental problems and catastrophes

-3.1.2 Defining levels of usage (daily mobility, free time, tourism) as base for cost-benefit analysis.
+3.1.3 Defining levels of usage (daily mobility, free time, tourism) as base for cost-benefit analysis.
 You can define benefits in field of: Health, economy (tourism), mobility, environment, climate changes, life quality.